MysteryPancake/Houdini-OpenCL/README.md

 ```

 This is exactly what @ bindings are doing.
 They replace `@P` with the equivalent OpenCL read/write instruction for that data type.

+## Fixing "1 warning generated" OpenCL error

+Sometimes OpenCL spams the message "1 warning generated", but doesn't spam the actual warning.

+This can be fixed by setting the environment variable `HOUDINI_OCL_REPORT_BUILD_LOGS` to `1` before starting Houdini.

+Thanks to [Lewis Saunders](https://x.com/lwwwwwws) for this tip!